 North Star current members and alumni who meet the following criteria are invited to apply:

-- Have been or were members of North Star for at least six months.
+have been or were members of North Star for at least six months; and.

 Applicants may request amounts up to $500.
 More than one applicant may be chosen to receive an award, though an applicant may receive only one award per year.
 Projects that will receive consideration include, for example:

 art, music, theater projects (includes equipment, instruments, and other necessities)

 publishing costs for writers to produce books, magazines, articles.